Common Causes of Swimming Pool Accidents in Texas

 Pools are supposed to be fun places to cool off.
 Unfortunately, around 3,536 people die every year from drowning – and even more from other accidents related to pools.
 For many, these injuries are not serious, and they may fully recover after a few days.
 For other injuries, the effects will be felt for the rest of the swimmer’s life.
-If you were injured by an above-ground pool defect in Dallas, or were injured in any other way in a pool, contact the Dallas personal injury attorneys at The Queenan Law firm.
+If you were injured by an above-ground pool defect, or were injured in any other way in a pool, contact an Arlington TX personal injury lawyer at The Queenan Law firm.
 Our lawyers may be able to take negligent pool manufacturers or the property owners of the pool to court, and work to get you the compensation you need for your injuries.

 Of course, one of the most common injuries in the pool is drowning.
 Drowning is possible any time there is enough water to submerge your mouth and nose.
 Especially for unattended children and weak swimmers, the risk of drowning is higher, regardless of the type of pool.
 Alongside other injuries, such as head trauma, drowning can be even more serious.
 Hitting one’s head while diving, jumping, or swimming can mean falling unconscious in the water, and drowning.
 Drowning is not always fatal, especially with quick reactions from lifeguards or parents, but any time the brain spends without oxygen could cause permanent damage.